kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 128 Automatic Injection Timing Diagram
 ```
-Below is a structured textual description of **Figure 128**, labeled **"Automatic Injection Timing Diagram."** This figure shows an ADC setup where the "injected" channel group is triggered automatically (i.e., without an external injection‐trigger signal), alongside a regular scan sequence:
+Below is a structured textual description of **Figure 128**, labeled **"Automatic Injection Timing Diagram."** This figure shows an ADC setup where the "injected" channel group is triggered automatically (i.e., without an external injection-trigger signal), alongside a regular scan sequence:

 ---